catamphetamine/anychan/README.md

   // but rather on one of the "backup" domains, it should have
   // a way of knowing that it's still a "legitimate" domain
   // so that it could leave relative attachment URLs as they are.
-  // For that, the `domains` provider configuration parameter exists:
+  // For that, the `domains` data source configuration parameter exists:
-  // it should list all legitimate "backup" domains of the provider.
+  // it should list all legitimate "backup" domains of the data source.
   // The default domain name shouldn't be included in the "domains" list,
   // beacuse it has already been configured as the "domain" property.
   "domains": [